grafana/alloy/docs/design/908-proposal-process.md

 * All existing and new proposals are guaranteed to be evaluated and decided on.
 * A publicly accessible single source of truth is used for discussing all proposals.
+* Make it clear when a change to Alloy requires consensus and approval before code is acceptable.

 [design in the open]: https://github.com/grafana/agent/blob/main/docs/rfcs/0001-designing-in-the-open.md